kevinb22/cobertura-serialized-file-reader/README.md

 SerReader
 ---------------
-The SerReader class takes the serialized file cobertura produces whenever it instruments a program and can extract information from the file.
+The SerReader class takes a cobertura produced serialized file cobertura and extracts information from the file.
 Currently it can be used to find both coverage and hits/executions per line of the instrumented program.

 The main fields for the SerReader object are:

 	- classCoverageMap is a Integer, Boolean map, where key=line # & value=executed